All you need to know about the Pret Apprenticeship

 There is a lot of additional support available for apprentices.
 We have a robust process to support all our team members whether this is in a personal or professional capacity.

 As part of the programme, apprentices may also need to achieve qualifications in English and Maths – these are known as ‘Functional Skills’.

 Functional Skills are the English and Maths ‘industry transferable skills’ equivalent to holding the relevant GCSE levels.
 These may have been achieved at school or college, in which case they will not need to complete any further study.

 For the level 2 apprenticeship, apprentices will need to have achieved a D or above in both English and Maths.
 If they do not hold these qualifications, don’t worry, Lifetime will support them to achieve them.
 Apprentices will have extra support from a specialist English and Maths tutor to ensure they are fully supported throughout the process.

 Who can I contact if I have any other questions about the apprenticeship or my application?

-If you have any questions, please contact the Early Careers Team by emailing email@example.com
+If you have any questions, please contact the Apprenticeship Team by emailing email@example.com